JonathanWilbur/punchcardos/README.md

 documentation specifically lists where the kernel searches for init programs, and this is not one of those places!

+I had another problem later on: after adding the downloading of tarballs from online into the `init.cpio`, and after refactoring this into a Bash script outside of the Dockerfile, the Syslinux boot prompt would complain that there was "No such file or directory" as `init.cpio`, even though copying this file into the final image succeeded.
+Once again, a piece of shit program is reporting a misleading error message: the problem was that the system didn't have enough memory to load the 224M initrd filesystem.
+I changed it to 1G, which got it to boot up successfully.

 ### A C Compiler

 As it turns out `c4` is not viable as a bootstrapping compiler.
 It basically